I. General Settings Tab

-1. In the GENERAL SETTINGS tab of the Edit Category form, enter the Name and Guidelines of the new submissions category.
+1. In the General Settings tab of the Edit Category form, enter the Name and Guidelines of the new submissions category.
 Both of these are seen by the submitter, so they should describe what submissions to this category are for.
-For example the name might be "Non-Fiction" and the guidelines might say: "We are accepting non-fiction stories for our monthly journal.
-Simultaneous submissions are accepted however please let us know if your work is accepted elsewhere."
+For example, the name might be "Non-Fiction" and the guidelines might say: "We are accepting essays for our monthly journal.
+Simultaneous submissions are accepted.
+However, please let us know if your work is accepted elsewhere."

-3. Optionally enter a Starts On and Expires On date to tell the system to open for and close submissions on the specified dates.
+3. Optionally enter a Starts On and Expires On date to automatically open and close your category to submissions on the specified dates.

 4. Check the Hidden box to hide this category from your category list.
 Submitters will only be able to access your category if you send them the direct link.

 5. Check the Live box to make the submission category available to submitters on your Submittable page.

 6. Click the Form Designer tab to build the submissions form that your submitters will use.

 7. Use the Toolbox to drag and drop your preferred fields to the form.
 You can also reorder the fields by simply dragging and dropping them within the form.
 Click on the fields in the form and edit or delete that field.
 Read more about the Form Designer.